 Dr. Miller, a Wilmington native, received her B.A. from Vanderbilt University and her Ph.D.
 From Louisiana State University.
 She completed her internship and a postdoctoral fellowship at the Brown University School of Medicine and an additional fellowship at Memorial Sloan-Kettering Cancer Center in New York City.
 Dr. Miller was previously a staff psychologist at Nemours/A.I.
 DuPont Hospital for Children where she co-coordinated the Behavior Consultation Clinic, supervised pre- and post-doctoral psychologists, and trained medical residents in physician-patient communication skills.

 Dr. Miller lives in Wilmington with her husband, two teenage children, one dog, and two cats.
 She enjoys cooking, gardening, traveling and photography.

-Dawn Bowman is a licensed associate counselor of mental health.
+Dawn Bowman is a licensed mental health counselor.
 She previously worked in a children’s psychiatric hospital for seven years before staying home to raise her two daughters.
-She decided to return to the mental health field, this time to work with adolescents and adults.
+She decided to return to the mental health field, this time to work with adults.
 To enhance her clinical skills, she returned to graduate school and in 2016, received a second graduate degree, a masters in Clinical Mental Health Counseling.
-She currently works with older adolescents and adults who are facing challenges with life stressors and dealing with symptoms of anxiety, depression, relationships struggles, trauma and loss, and Post Traumatic Stress Disorder.
+She currently works with adults who are facing challenges with life stressors and dealing with symptoms of anxiety, depression, relationships struggles, trauma and loss, and Post Traumatic Stress Disorder.